gibsonma/sim-cyborg/README.md

 A final year group project for the D-Cyborg Team

 To run, execute ./start_server.sh in the root directory.
-The main project page can then be accessed in a web browser at port 3000
+The main project page can then be accessed in a web browser at "localhost:3000"

 NB.
 There may be a bug on some linux installations where forever cannot find nodejs.
 This can be worked around by running 'nodejs server.js'